 China: Boten-Mohan overland crossing.

-Getting a Visa for Laos in Advance
+Getting a Visa in Advance

 If you wish to remain within Laos for longer than 30 days, consider applying for a visitor's visa from a consulate office in Southeast Asia or at the Lao embassy in your home country.
 Application fees differ, but you may be granted up to a 60-day stay.